Donnanjoki/HavardCS50/SQL/notes.md

 > WHERE -- adding a Boolean expression to filter our data
 > LIKE -- filtering responses more loosely
 > ORDER BY -- Ordering responses
+> ASC - ascending order || DESC - descending order
 > LIMIT -- Limit the number of responses
 > GROUP BY -- Grouping responses together

+NOTE: In SQL you can nest queries within each other.
+Rather than separate the queries you can nest them.

 By storing data in relational database, data can be more efficiently stored.
 In sqlite, we have 5 datatypes; that is